If you want to see The Man From Orgy tweet Lloyd Kaufman from the link below.

 Steve has produced 11 comedy albums and eight singing albums on such labels as RCA and Columbia.
 Steve sold 2 million copies of his hit record “More”, which was nominated for an Academy Award.

 On May 20th 1999, Steve Rossi was inducted into the Show Business Legends Hall of Fame at the Tropicana Hotel in Las Vegas.
-In 1999, Steve celebrated his 50th year in show business and is young enough to look forward to the next 50 years.
+In 1999, Steve celebrated his 50th year in show business.

 Check out the interviews of Steve on the Classic Television and showbiz blog.
 This is a great insight into Steve’s career that may surprise those who think they know everything about his rise to fame.